 No two dog bite cases are exactly alike.
 Our knowledgeable and compassionate attorneys will listen to the facts of your dog bite case whenever you schedule a free consultation.
 They can then give you an idea of what types of damages you may be eligible to recover.

 If a dog has bitten you, you most likely have questions about what to do and where to turn.
-Below are a few common questions our dog bite lawyers at Chris Hudson & Associates hear from clients.
+Below are a few common questions our dog bite lawyers at The Chris Hudson Law Group hear from clients.
 We hope that you find this information useful.
 If you have more questions about your dog bite case, contact us today to set up a free consultation.

 If a dog has bitten you, you must make an effort to determine who owns the dog.
 Try to find the owner so you can ask them about the animal’s vaccination record.
 If you are seriously injured, call 911 so you can receive medical treatment for your injuries as soon as possible.